fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v2.2.0/Remove-AzureRMAutomationWebhook.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmAutomationWebhook** cmdlet removes a webhook from an azure_2 Automation runbook.
+The **Remove-AzureRmAutomationWebhook** cmdlet removes a webhook from an Azure Automation runbook.
 The webhook is deleted.

 ## EXAMPLES